 A lot of traders believe in either technical or fundamental analysis.
-The adherents of the former one state that the market is a perfect validating machine and all factors (that can affect the asset price and are widely known) are by default reflected in the price chart.
+The adherents of the former state that the market is a perfect validating machine and all factors (that can affect the asset price and are widely known) are by default reflected in the price chart.
 It can, therefore, be used on its own for decision-making process.
 Those who believe in fundamental analysis pay more attention to the intrinsic value of the asset, which, according to them, is not always taken into account by the market.
 In today’s article we will take a closer look at both types of analysis and decide which one to choose — if there is at all the need to pick one.

 Fundamental analysis is a method of an asset assessment based on the concept of intrinsic value.
 The latter is the ‘true’ value of an underlying asset, that is not always reflected in its market price.
 Indeed, when we say that a stock is trading at a premium/with a discount, we mean that its market price is not identical to its intrinsic value.
 Economic, financial and political factors are taken into account when evaluating a security from a fundamental viewpoint.
 The end goal of this type of analysis is to come up with a target price, that can then be compared to the market price.
 Should the intrinsic price be lower than the current price, it is wise to consider selling the asset.
 Should the opposite hold true, it is wise to buy it.

 Although this method is usually applied to stocks, it can actually be used for almost any asset.
-In order to evaluate a currency pairs (traded on the Forex market), the trader may want to look at the key interest rate, the rate of inflation and the GDP growth rate.
+In order to evaluate a currency pair (traded on the Forex market), the trader may want to look at the key interest rate, the rate of inflation and the GDP growth rate.
 All of the above can heavily influence the exchange rate.
 For stocks, earnings, revenue and their derivatives play the most noticeable role.
 Warren Buffett, dubbed the Oracle of Omaha, is an adherent of this exact approach.